-If you’re in a niche or industry that’s a little dry.
-Or you need to write an article on some pretty heavy stuff, a copywriter can bring it to life.
+Suppose you’re in a niche or industry that’s a little dry.
+Or you need to write an article on some pretty heavy stuff.
+A copywriter can bring it to life.

 They’ll pack it with personality and make your audience want to read on.